---------------------------------------------------------

 The Right to Farm declarations pretty much all included “the benefits and protections of this By-law are intended to apply exclusively to those commercial agricultural and farming operations”.
 As a hobby farmer it doesn’t mean if you live in a Right to Farm town you can do whatever your farmy heart desires.
 But it’s a good sign your town cares about farmer’s rights.
 Having an Agricultural Commission in your town is another good sign.
 They represent farmer’s needs in local government.
 It means you have an ally to support you with local laws and they could help mediate disputes with neighbors.

-Falmouth – My hometown and the second most populated town on Cape, Falmouth loves it’s farms!
+Falmouth – My hometown and the second most populated town on Cape, Falmouth loves its farms!
 We have lots of local farms of all sizes, several CSA (Community Supported Agriculture) programs, a great seasonal farmer’s market, and it is the home to the Barnstable County Fair in the summer.
 Falmouth’s AgCom by-law can be viewed here click here to read.
 Falmouth does have a by-law that anyone keeping animals needs to provide adequate shelter from the elements & predators. click here to read.
 So basically in Falmouth, as long as you are taking care of all your poultry you can farm away.
 The only farm permit needed in Falmouth is to keep horses.
 To read Falmouth’s entire right to farm by-laws click here. *in 2021 the Falmouth Board of Health briefly discussed imposing some major poultry bans.
-Luckily the residents came out in droves to support local farms and they BOH has decided to table discussions for now.
+Luckily the residents came out in droves to support local farms and the BOH has decided to table discussions for now.

 Bourne – In Bourne you are allowed to keep poultry including chickens, turkeys, ducks, geese, guinea, pheasants and pigeons.
 Coops, hutches & runs used to house poultry need to be at least 100 feet from your home & your neighbor’s homes.
 They also must be at least 50 feet from your property line.
 There are various rules about the design, construction & maintenance of your flock & coop.
 All of them are good standard practices for keeping away rodents & keeping your flock healthy.
 Your flock will need to be registered with the town along with a written “manure management plan”.
 As far as flock size, you are not allowed to keep a rooster unless you have over 2 acres.
 You are allowed 4 hens per 1/4 acre.
 If you have under 1/4 acre you may have 2 hens.
 Poultry are not allowed to free range.
 To read all of Bourne’s poultry rules click here.
 You are also allowed to keep pigs, fur bearing animals, horses, cows, mules, donkeys, sheep, llamas, alpaca, and goats in town.
 You can read the specifics for these animals here.